PagerTree/pt4-docusaurus/learn/devops/best-devops-tools/README.md

 ## DevOps Testing Tools (Test Automation Tools)

 The testing phase is crucial in the DevOps lifecycle as it ensures that the code is functional, reliable, and free of defects before it is deployed.
-Automated testing tools play a vital role in this phase by enabling continuous testing, reducing manual effort, and ensuring high-quality releases.&#x20;
+Automated testing tools play a vital role in this phase by enabling continuous testing, reducing manual effort, and ensuring high-quality releases.

 DevOps Testing tools include: